Our Mission & Vision

 Who Is Involved?

 The NILOA project is based at the University of Illinois and Indiana University.
-Stan Ikenberry and George Kuh serve as co-principal investigators, and Peter Ewell, Jillian Kinzie, and Pat Hutchings serve as Senior Scholars.
-The initiative is guided by a National Advisory Panel and supported by Lumina Foundation for Education, The Teagle Foundation and the College of Education at the University of Illinois.
+Stan Ikenberry and George Kuh serve as co-principal investigators, Natasha Jankowski as Director, and Peter Ewell, Pat Hutchings, Jillian Kinzie, Paul Lingenfelter, and David Marshall serve as Senior Scholars.

 What You Can Expect

 To provide a comprehensive picture of the changing assessment landscape, NILOA will conduct periodic online surveys of campus assessment efforts, interview key respondents, analyze institutional websites and those of organizations engaged in assessment-related efforts, produce a series of commissioned papers addressing pressing topics, and develop short, instructive case studies of promising practices in collegiate learning assessment—particularly the use of assessment data to improve student learning and approaches to public reporting of assessment data.

 About the Website